b-r3ad/Azure-Honeypot-SIEM/README.md

 This lab provides a practical way to observe live attack patterns, analyze security events, and gain insights into attacker behavior using real-world data.

+# Prerequisites:
+- This can be completed 100% free if it's your first time making a Azure account, sign up [here](https://azure.microsoft.com/en-in/pricing/purchase-options/azure-account).
+- Tip!
+I used a temporary card from privacy.com to avoid any accidental charges, as you do need to link a debit/credit card.
+However, when creating your first account you will receive a $200 credit (*expires in 30 days*).
+- The account creation is a fairly simple process, you will just need a Microsoft and or Google account.

 # Step 1: Create the Lab Environment:
 1. **Create a Resource Group** - Named 'SOC-Lab' for this setup.
 2. **Create a Virtual Network** - Ensures connectivity for the lab.